jocelyn-ong/jocelyn-ong.github.io-old/_posts/2017-02-09-blackjack-simulation.md

   - But if his open card is 7 or higher, and assuming the closed card is 10, you're going to lose anyway
 - If you have 12-16 points (inclusive), and the dealer is showing 2 or 3, consider hitting
 - If you have a soft hand (Ace that is counted as 11 points), consider hitting to get a better hand

+# Getting the data

+I believe if you google "blackjack dataset", you should be able to find lots of different datasets on the web.
+But I wanted to create my own - we should be able to simulate a blackjack game since it's just a game of chance (like flipping a coin).

+It was more difficult than I thought.
+And every time I changed my mind about what data I needed, I had to generate my dataset all over again.

+__What we need:__

+- To be able to generate a 'deck' of cards that we can shuffle and deal from
+- To be able to calculate points given a hand of cards
+- To be able to automate a game

+__Problems/ points to consider:__

+- Many casinos use multiple decks of 52 cards to play blackjack
+- Do we shuffle in between hands or do we play till the 'deck' has less than a certain number of cards?
+- How do we code for the number of points to attribute to an Ace?
+- Can we code in the recommended strategy so that we can automate the game?

+# Starting the coding process

+I started this project about slightly more than a week back, and I started off in a jupyter notebook, just throwing pieces of code in as and when I thought of them.
+After a while, I started 'losing' things, code was getting messy and I had to go through the thought process again when I reread the code - not going to work!

+So it was time for a clean up:

+- Notebook for planning
+  - What are we trying to find out
+  - How to play blackjack
+  - Strategies
+  - Risks and assumptions
+  - Recap of questions with more detail

+- Notebook for game simulation
+  - Code requirements
+  - Code the deck
+  - Code the points calculator
+  - Code the game
+  - Test that our game works correctly

+- Notebook for data analysis

+- Notebook for machine learning

+# What's next

+I'll be spending some time on this project - follow along in my [data science projects repo](https://github.com/jocelyn-ong/data-science-projects/tree/master/others/blackjack){:target="_blank"}!
+The notebooks are changing all the time because I'm changing my mind all the time.
+My dataset will also be available there so feel free to download it (or the code to generate it) - although it might change too - and play around with it.